norbertkiszka/orangerigol/README.md

 Two modes - for beginners and for experts.

 When target system is under build progress (chroot), it uses host system apt cache (/var/cache/apt/archives/) to make it faster, less network usage and less disk space used.
-Downside is, You can't install or remove host system packages, when this script is makinkg build progress.
+Downside is, You can't install or remove host system packages, when this script is making build progress.

 If target architecture is AMD64 (modern PC), it can run virtual machine from main menu from image that was built previously.
 KVM is required for that, but most likely You already have it.
 For efficiency and safety, it's better to have virtualization enabled in Your BIOS menu, which most likely is already enabled.